Identify the Community user login requirements.

 Community members are Salesforce User records with a username and password.
-Community members can login using those credentials stored in Salesforce.
+Community members can log in using those credentials stored in Salesforce.

 Salesforce supports SSO using the Security Assertion Markup Language (SAML).
 SAML SSO transfers the identity of a user from an external Identity Provider to Salesforce as the Service Provider.

-To achieve this, a unique user identifier must mapped between the Identify Provider and the Service Provider.
+To achieve this, a unique user identifier must be mapped between the Identify Provider and the Service Provider.
 Oftentimes the Federation ID field on the User record is used for this purpose.

-Similarly to SSO, External Authentication Providers can be configured to allow users to login to a community without entering their Salesforce user credentials.
+Similarly to SSO, External Authentication Providers can be configured to allow users to log in to a community without entering their Salesforce user credentials.

-Following External Authentication Providers are supported out-of-the-box:
+The following External Authentication Providers are supported out-of-the-box: